 The towns of McGregor and Marquette, Iowa, located 2 to 3 miles north of the park offer a variety of sight-seeing, shopping and dining opportunities.
 Garnavillo and Guttenberg are both located about 10 miles south of the park.

-Follow County Road X-56 at the south end of McGregor's Main Street, wind upward about 1.5 miles, and you arrive at Pikes Peak State Park, the highest bluff on the Mississippi River.
+Follow County Road X-56 at the south end of McGregor's Main Street, wind upward about 3 miles, and you arrive at Pikes Peak State Park, one of the highest bluffs on the Mississippi River.
 Pikes Peak, in the heart of one of the nation's most picturesque regions, offers a unique combination of scenic beauty, history, and outdoor recreation opportunity.

 From the top of the 500-foot bluff, the confluence of the Wisconsin River and the mighty Mississippi may be seen to the south.
 To the north, the view of the bridges connecting Iowa and Wisconsin is breathtaking.